bertugfahriozer/ci4mongodblibrary/README.md

 You must create a config file.
 When you create file, delete spaces for php tag. (app/Config/MongoConfig.php)

+For Remote Connection, the data in the comment line can be used or left blank in the srv variable.
+The authMechanism variable is created to specify the required security protocol when connecting.

 <pre>
 < ? php namespace App\Config;